panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 The benefits of correctly designing the injection of volatile dependencies:

 * *Loose coupling.* The component `Page` doesn't depend on all possible implementations or changes of dependencies
-* *Dependency upon stable abstraction.* The component depends only upon on abstract interface `Cookie` that describes the dependency.
+* *Dependency upon stable abstraction.* The component depends only upon an abstract interface `Cookie` that describes the dependency.
 * *Easy testing.* Because the component knows only about the interface, you can easily test such a component.

 ## 3. Summary

-The components of your Front-end application can use a multitude libraries.
+The components of your Front-end application can use a multitude of libraries.

-Some of these libraries, like `lodash` or even the built-in JavaScript's utilities are *stable* dependencies, and your components are free to depend directly on them.
+Some of these libraries, like `lodash` or even the built-in JavaScript's utilities are *stable* dependencies and your components are free to depend directly on them.

-However, sometimes the component requires dependencies that may change either during runtime, either depenending on the environment, either other reason to change.
+However, sometimes the component requires dependencies that may change either during runtime, either depending on the environment, either other reason to change.
 These dependencies fall in the category of *volatile*.

-A good design makes the components not depend directly upon volatile dependency, but rather depend on a stable interface (by using the Dependency Inversion Principle) that describes the dependency, and then allows a dependency injection mechanism (like React context) to supply the concrete dependency implementation.
+Good design makes the components not depend directly upon volatile dependency, but rather depend on a stable interface (by using the Dependency Inversion Principle) that describes the dependency, and then allows a dependency injection mechanism (like React context) to supply the concrete dependency implementation.